From electrostatic potentials to yet another triangle center: Cartesian coordinates

-Theorem \ref{thm1} is a nice theoretical result, but how does one determine the exact location of $P$?
+Here we address the problem of determining the coordinates of $P$, given the coordinates of triangle vertices.
 The starting point are equalities \eqref{formularelation1}, i.e.\@ their logarithmic version \eqref{formularelwithlogs}.
 It is easy to see that these expressions are less than $0$, so it is natural to consider their negatives.
 Multiply them further by the semiperimeter $s=\frac{1}{2}(a+b+c)$ of triangle $ABC$ in order to make them ``dimensionless'' and denote the obtained common value by $\lambda$:

 Concentrating on only one expression at a time, we can now write

 so that

 and similarly